ntsd/zero-share/README.md

 ## Known Issues

 1. There is a high percent chance that your internet will block the Google public STUN server.
+I recommend to check with this website <https://icetest.info/>.

-I recommend to check with this website <https://icetest.info/>
+2. Sometimes gets blocked by the firewall during sending files.